iterative/dvc.org/content/docs/install/completion.md

 $ dvc r # Press [tab] key
 Completing dvc commands
-remote  -- Set up and manage data remotes. remove  -- Remove stage entry and unprotect outputs repro   -- Reproduce complete or partial pipelines by executing their stages root    -- Return the relative path to the root of the DVC project. run     -- Generate a stage file from a command and execute the command.
+remote  -- Set up and manage data remotes. remove  -- Remove stages or .dvc files, unprotect their outputs, ... repro   -- Reproduce complete or partial pipelines by executing ... root    -- Return the relative path to the root of the DVC project. run     -- Generate a stage file from a command and execute the command
 ```

 Depending on what you typed on the command line so far, it completes: